-Here’s are some add-on staff augmentation benefits to be aware of:
+Here are some add-on benefits to be aware of:

 1. Increase in Productivity

-In a staff augmentation setup, you have an in-house team and selected professionals from an outside organization working on your project.
+In this setup, you have an in-house team and selected professionals from an outside organization working on your project.
 The good thing is that they will be dedicated to the project the whole time without interruptions or delays, thus helping increase productivity.
-If you are satisfied with their performance, you can also hire them for other long-term projects.
+You can hire them for other long-term projects if you are satisfied with their performance.
+Moreover, you can communicate directly with them about any requirement.

 In the case of a permanent developer, you will have to follow a lengthy replacement process, and it becomes even more challenging to replace an outsourcing team.
 On the other hand, if an augmented developer does not perform optimally and brings no value addition, you can easily replace the developers without much hassle.

 3. Cost Savings

 One of the most significant benefits of IT staff augmentation services narrows down to its cost-effectiveness.
 Let’s say you borrow two developers to augment your in-house team.
 The cost of an in-house team includes — infrastructure, basic pay, and other benefits.
 On the other hand, you only have to pay the basic wage to the two augmented developers without worrying about infrastructure or office space provision costs.
 The augmented service provider takes care of the rest.

 Hiring a team of developers from an outside development agency takes less time than hiring permanent staff.
 You are saved from the long process of hiring, training, and maintaining the permanent staff when the project is under discussion, and you have no time to waste.

 5. Growth and adaptability

 Since the system is flexible, companies can expand their working operations even without the binding of expanding the entire workforce.
 IT staff augmentation services have facilitated more effective alternatives for businesses – they can hire people on a project basis.